 Discussion on Form Based Code

 Mr. Barnhill inquired what sections the Commission is looking to apply Form Based Codes to.
-The Commission explained they wanted to start with the NC2 zones and move forward from there.
+The Commission explained they wanted to start with the NC2 zone and move forward from there.

 Discussion on Subdivision Ordinance